nicholascross/Resolve/README.md

 A swift package to support dependency resolution with property wrapper support for ease of use.

+__This is an experimental project it most likely will not be maintained in the future, feel free to use/reference it in your own implementation__  👍

 ## Examples

 This is how you would do something similar to [Swinject basic usage](https://github.com/Swinject/Swinject#basic-usage)